sas7252/ScriptActions/README.md

-# ScriptActions
-a Windows Tool that can be used to quickly move & click the mouse to/at different screen coordinates or press buttons.
+ScriptActions is a Windows Tool that can be used to quickly move & click the mouse to/at different screen coordinates or press buttons.

-## Getting Started - Basic Concepts
+# Getting Started - Basic Concepts
 Each instructions/interactions is called an action.
 Actions are globaly named/defined in the 'config/actions.ini' file.
 Each action need a unique name and a assigned key or screen coordinates.

-### Actions
+## Actions
 Actions are defined in the `config/actions.ini` file.
 They assign a name to an interaction with the keyboard or mouse.
 Each action is prefixed with `Click` (for mouse clicks) or `Push` (for key presses).